duraki/notes/content/posts/code_audits_and_reviews/source_code_review.md

 ---

+For **Java** Language, mostly related for web-application, additional notes are available in [Java Source Code Analysis](/java-source-code-analysis).

+---

 For **GoLang** code audits and reviews, read out "Secfault Security Report, published for 1Password Code Audit" in references below.

 ---